kennedymj97/msc-2048-ai/Notes.md

 - Add sequences (length 2) to force moves
 - Merge down when possible in left column

-### 14/07/2020
+### 21/07/2020
 **TODO:**
-[] Work out which has more possibilities, including force move in main, or splitting [] Test the strategies with different fallback rules [] Split snake up into 3 stages: Ban -> Try -> Force?
+[x] Work out which has more possibilities, including force move in main, or splitting [x] Test the strategies with different fallback rules [x] Split snake up into 3 stages: Ban -> Try -> Force

+### 22/07/2020
+**TODO:**
+[] Add new attributes: is column monotonic, is largest tile in corner [] Start looking into and planning diss
+[] Add the option of 99% confidence interval to Mann Whitney U test [] Fix evaluation of strategies from file